powercap/raplcap/README.md

 ## Prerequisites

-First, you must be using an Intel processor that supports RAPL.
+First, you must be using an Intel&reg; processor that supports RAPL - Sandy Bridge (2nd generation Intel&reg; Core) or newer.

 Currently only Linux systems are supported.

-This project depends on:
+This project optionally depends on:

 * [powercap](https://github.com/powercap/powercap) - backend required to compile and run the `powercap` implementation.
 * [libmsr](https://github.com/LLNL/libmsr/) (>= 2.1) - backend required to compile and run the `libmsr` implementation, most recently tested with release `v0.3.0`.